Year 5 Curriculum Overview

 |Fitness For Life||Celebrations: Feasts And Festivals||What Did The Romans Do For Us?||Off to the Races||The Victorians- An Era of Inventions||Infinity And Beyond|

 Fitness For Life

 This is a Science based topic which investigates the importance of keeping fit through exercise and healthy eating.
 Children will assess their own levels of fitness and learn how they can keep fit as they go through life.
 They will complete a fitness ‘test’ at the start of the topic and then repeat the test at the end to compare their rates of fitness.
-When studying respiration, the children will observe a set of lungs inflating and deflating.
+When studying respiration, the children will observe a set of lungs inflating and deflating through a science experiment.

-They will be taught the names of the main bones of the skeleton, and also the names and location of the body’s main organs.
-Using scientific equipment, they will record their heart rates before and after exercise and plot and analyse this information in the form of a line graph.
+They will recap the names of the main bones of the skeleton taught in yr 3, and learn the names and location of the body’s main organs.
+Using scientific equipment, they will create a model replica of a working heart looking at how the muscle and blood flow works.
+Using this knowledge of the heart, the children will record their heart rates before and after exercise and plot and analyse this information in the form of a line graph.
 They will look at the impact of exercise on their joints and muscles, and in PE will learn the importance of taking part in warming up and cooling down routines.
-The children will use their business and enterprise skills to complete the final outcome of this unit which is the planning, development (via story boards) and filming of a fitness video which we look forward to sharing with parents at our ‘Fabulous Finish.

 Celebrations: Feasts And Festivals